-The design of Anderson's Fort was called a blockhouse in the 18th century.
-Initially, it was built as a private community fort, a small fortification of one room with loopholes allowing defenders to fire in all directions.
-To withstand attacks by enemies without siege equipment, it had a stockade or palisade, a solid126 defensive log fence planted around the perimeter of a plantation (farm) house or barn.
+The design of Anderson's Fort was referred to as a blockhouse in the 18th century.
+Initially, it was built as a private community fort, a small fortification consisting of a single room with loopholes that allowed defenders to fire in all directions.
+To withstand attacks by enemies without siege equipment, it had a stockade or palisade, a solid defensive log fence planted around the perimeter of a plantation (farm) house or barn.
 Another name for this style of construction was plantation fort.
 [See image, p.
-13.]127 128 129
+13.]

 When the Tories commandeered the fort in July 1780 and changed its name to Thicketty, the description of the fort was confirmed in a letter to an "Officer Commanding at Camden."
 Lt.
-Colonel Cruger at Ninety Six reported that a force of 1200 to 1500 rebels was advancing towards
+Colonel Cruger at Ninety Six reported that a force of 1200 to 1500 rebels was advancing towards Colonel Ferguson on the Tyger River and that "some of our militia" had surrendered a stockade fort on Thicketty."